What is AnGenMap?

 There is no charge for posting a recruitment advertisement, but it has to be

 posted by those who directly hire (employer).
-The reasons are, that
+The reason is that we deem the

 How can I post to AnGenMap list?